 In the dedication, Ms.… Continue reading

 When I first saw the cover of this book, I couldn’t believe what I was seeing: poor houses existed in Canada?
-While I grew up in a household that used the warning of “being put in the poor house” I didn’t know that it was a real house (by the time I was born, federal unemployment insurance measures were in place).
-The fact that poor houses (and poor farms) even existed is due to laws passed in the time of Queen Elizabeth I in the sixteenth century.… Continue reading
+While I grew up in a household that used the warning of “being put in the poor house” I didn’t know that it was a real house (by the time I was born, federal unemployment insurance measures were in place).… Continue reading

 I believe I may have found a new “favourite” writer in Dian Day.
 I recently read her new book The Madrigal (clicking the link will take you to another site) and I was very impressed by it.
 It was an intriguing read about the life of Frederick, the seventh son (all the other six were twins) and the issues he had to deal with growing up and some that haunted him up to his adult life.… Continue reading

 While Carol Bruneau’s award-winning 2017 book of short stories, A Bird on Every Tree was excellent and well received (“Her exceptional prose reveals how much there is to discover in the every day” raved Publishersweekly.com), it merely whetted our appetites for one of her full-length works like Glass Voices (2007) or These Good Hands (2015).
 The wait is over for Nimbus Publishing has released A Circle on the Surface.… Continue reading